ZZZKAKJ/Craft_Zone-Association-Rule/README.md

 #Task: Create an association rule to reveal associations between items in transactional databases.

-#Action: Build an association rule model.
+#Action: Build an association rule model in Python.

 #Result: